Axiver/reddits-nightmare/README.md

 # reddits-nightmare

-This is a bot which may or may not contain spaghetti code which aims to repost the top posts from [r/all](https://www.reddit.com/r/all/) to an instagram account as a experiment.
+This is a bot which may or may not contain spaghetti code which aims to repost the hot posts from any subreddit I want to an instagram account as a experiment.

-**Currently, the bot only reposts to instagram from r/all with some effort of excluding posts that may give away the fact that they are stolen from reddit.
-This is not perfect, but may come close to it in the future with more development.**
+**This bot has the ability to repost hot posts from any subreddit you want, to any Instagram account you want.
+It will attempt to remove the fact that it's stealing from reddit, and while it is not perfect, it may come close to it in the near future with more development.**

 ## Getting started